 II.1.
-The company must not set an excessively large number of shares necessary to confer the right to a vote and should state in the governance report its option whenever it implies a deviation from the principle that each share corresponds to one vote.
+The company must not set an excessively large number of shares necessary to confer the right to a vote, and should state in the governance report its option whenever it implies a deviation from the principle that each share corresponds to one vote.

 II.2.
 The company shall not adopt mechanisms that hinder the passing of resolutions by shareholders, including fixing a quorum for resolutions greater than that provided for by law.

-Does not comply.
+This practice is considered equivalent to the proposal in this recommendation, i.e. to safeguard the same interests.
 Section 14.

-As detailed in section 14., the Articles of Association of Corticeira Amorim enshrine a quorum for calling meetings to order/taking decisions that is greater than that established in law in the following situations:
+As detailed in section 14, the Articles of Association of Corticeira Amorim enshrine a quorum for calling meetings to order/taking decisions that is greater than that established in law in the following situations:

-- Restriction or withdrawal of pre-emption rights in share capital increases the Company's articles of association require that the Annual General Meeting be attended by shareholders accounting for at least 50 per cent of the paid-up share capital (article 7); - Removal of a director elected under the special provisions set out in article 392 of the Portuguese Companies' Code in order that a resolution on this issue may be adopted, it is necessary that shareholders accounting for at least 20 per cent of the share capital shall not vote against the resolution to remove a Director from office (article 17); - In order that resolutions may be passed at an Annual General Meeting convened by shareholders, the meeting shall be attended by members holding shares equivalent to the minimum amount required by law to justify the calling of such a meeting (article 22);

-- Change in the composition of the Board of Directors this resolution must be approved by shareholders accounting for at least two-thirds of the share capital (article 24); - Winding-up of the Company this resolution must be approved by shareholders accounting for at least 85 per cent of the paid-up share capital (article 33).
+Restriction or withdrawal of pre-emption rights in share capital increases - the Company's articles of association require that the Annual General Meeting be attended by shareholders accounting for at least 50 per cent of the paidup share capital (article 7);

+- removal of a director elected under the special provisions set out in article 392 of the Portuguese Companies' Codein order that a resolution on this issue may be adopted, it is necessary that shareholders accounting for at least 20 per cent of the share capital shall not vote against the resolution to remove a Director from office (article 17); - in order that resolutions may be passed at an Annual General Meeting convened by shareholders, the meeting shall be attended by members holding shares equivalent to the minimum amount required by law to justify the calling of such a meeting (article 22); - change in the composition of the Board of Directors this resolution must be approved by shareholders accounting for at least two-thirds of the share capital (article 24); - winding-up of the Company this resolution must be approved by shareholders accounting for at least 85 per cent of the paid-up share capital (article 33).